|Highlights||Credit Card Feature|

 Things We Like About Gold Delta SkyMiles® Credit Card from American Express

-Earn 30,000 bonus miles after making $1,000 in purchases on your new Card within your first 3 months.
+Limited time offer: Earn 60,000 bonus miles after making $3,000 in purchases on your new Card within your first 4 months.
 Delta is now offering one of their highest welcome bonuses so far.
-You can use those 30,000 bonus miles to pay for your flights, either partially or in full.
+You can use those 60,000 bonus miles to pay for your flights, either partially or in full.
 If you currently have this card or have had it in the past, you won't be eligible for this welcome bonus, and if you currently have an American Express® Card account you may not be eligible to get this welcome bonus either.
+You can also earn a $50 statement credit after you make a Delta purchase using your new Card within your first 4 months.
+This offer expires on 7/5/2017.
 Terms and conditions apply.

-The annual fee is $0 for your first year of Card Membership.
+The $0 intro annual fee for the first year, then $95.
 This card has a $0 intro annual fee for the first year, then $95.
 So you won't pay anything for the first year of use, which gives you a chance to maximize benefits.

 You earn 2 miles for every $1 you spend on eligible Delta purchases.
 This includes any Delta branded purchase via delta.com such as Delta Vacation packages, as well as Delta flights you purchase with your credit card.
 You also earn 2 miles per dollar on in-flight purchases such as upgrades, miles, seat selection, Sky Club membership or passes, pre-purchased meals, food, beverages, and in-flight entertainment.